KrisPett/chaincuet-wiki/docs/utils/python.md

 - **seaborn** -> Seaborn is a powerful data visualization library in Python built on top of Matplotlib.
 It provides a high-level interface for creating visually appealing and informative statistical graphics.
 Seaborn is designed to work seamlessly with Pandas DataFrames and provides easy-to-use functions for exploring and visualizing data.
+- **pillow** -> PIL stands for Python Imaging Library, which is a free and open-source additional library for the Python programming language.
+It adds support for opening, manipulating, and saving many different image file formats.